Introduction

 (Ideally "host" would come cleanly before "publish", but GitHub Releases doesn't really properly support this kind of staging, so we're forced to race the steps a bit here.
 Future work may provide a more robust release process.)

-Most of the scripts roughly amount to "install cargo-dist", "run it exactly once", "upload the artifacts it reported".
-We want you to be able to copy that one cargo-dist invocation CI did, run it on your machine, and get the same results without any fuss (not to bit-level precision, but to the kinds of precision normal people expect from cargo builds).
+Most of the scripts roughly amount to "install dist", "run it exactly once", "upload the artifacts it reported".
+We want you to be able to copy that one dist invocation CI did, run it on your machine, and get the same results without any fuss (not to bit-level precision, but to the kinds of precision normal people expect from cargo builds).
 No setting up docker, no weird linux-only shell scripts that assume a bunch of tools were setup in earlier CI steps.

 Of course even if we perfectly achieve this ideal, "you can run it locally" and "you want to run it locally" are different statements.